 Based in Bangkok, we work both regionally and globally and our team is fully bilingual in Thai and English.
 Connect with us to find out more at .

-Jenn is a facilitation, training, and peacebuilding professional with over 15 years’ experience working on capacity building programs in Thailand.
-Her areas of specialty include facilitation and training design and delivery, resilience practice, current issues of Thailand and Southeast Asia, cultural competency, concepts of peace and conflict resolution, conflict sensitive program design, conflict analysis/assessment, creativity and peacebuilding, and other peace and conflict studies issues.
+Jenn is a facilitation, training, and peacebuilding professional with over 17 years’ experience working on capacity building programs in Thailand.
+Her areas of specialty include process facilitation and training design and delivery, resilience practice, current issues of Thailand and Southeast Asia, cultural competency, concepts of peace and conflict resolution, conflict sensitive program design, conflict analysis/assessment, creativity and peacebuilding, as well as other peace and conflict studies issues.
 An anthropologist by training, she is fluent in Thai.
-Jenn enjoys working wood into talking sticks, composing the odd haiku, gardening on her balcony, and cooking, and is a student of Thai martial arts.
+Jenn enjoys working wood into talking sticks, composing the odd haiku, gardening, and cooking, and is a student of Thai martial arts.

 Jenn Weidman, Founder & CEO